 The cost of healthcare in Italy can vary widely depending on whether you use public or private services.
 Public healthcare is either free or heavily subsidised, but the quality of care can vary by region, with the north and central areas typically offering better services than the south.

 If you choose private healthcare, you’ll skip the queues and have access to top-notch medical professionals, but it won’t come cheap without insurance.
-Health insurance premiums depend on factors such as age, health status, and lifestyle habits, so it’s worth exploring your options thoroughly.
+Health insurance premiums depend on factors such as age, health status, and lifestyle habits, so it’s worth considering your options carefully.

 Cost of living in Italy chart

-Note that prices may vary depending on the location and service provider.
-The table below is based on average prices in Milan for September 2024.
+Prices are listed in euros (EUR) and may vary depending on the product and service provider.
+The list below shows average prices for Milan in September 2025.

 Accommodation (monthly rent)